stamler/ftraining/200questions.md

     * Certificate of Airworthiness
     * Special Certificate of Airworthiness (issued when the aircraft doesn't have a type certificate or doesn't conform to an existing type certificate, for example Amateur-built)

-3. **Under which circumstances to you need a flight permit?**
+3. **Under which circumstances do you need a flight permit?**

     All aircraft require flight authority to fly.
 There are three types of flight authority in Canada, the two different types of Certificates of Airworthiness and the flight permit.
 A flight permit is required to fly an aircraft if the aircraft doesn't conform to either a Certificate of Airworthiness or a Special Certificate of Airworthiness.
 Flight permits are valid up to 12 months.
-(CARs Standard 507.04(1))
+(CARs Standard 507.04(1)) Flight permits can be issued for experimental aircraft or for "specific purpose" as described in CAR 507.04.
+The specific purposes include ferry flights, import/export, demo flights, and maintenance-related flights.

 4. **Name the different categories of standard airworthiness certificate.**